AXSOME THERAPEUTICS, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Axsome Therapeutics,

 LEAD PLAINTIFF DEADLINE IS JULY 12, 2022

-NEW YORK, May 18, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York behalf of persons and entities that purchased or otherwise acquired Axsome Therapeutics, Inc. (“Axsome” or the “Company”) ( AXSM).
-The class action is on behalf of a class consisting of those who acquired Axsome securities between December 30, 2019 and April 22, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, May 19, 2022 /PRNewswire/ --Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York behalf of persons and entities that purchased or otherwise acquired Axsome Therapeutics, Inc. ("Axsome" or the "Company") (NASDAQ: AXSM).
+The class action is on behalf of a class consisting of those who acquired Axsome securities between December 30, 2019 and April 22, 2022, both dates inclusive (the "Class Period").

 All investors who purchased the shares of Axsome Therapeutics, Inc. and incurred losses are advised to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.